1. Meet the Eligibility and Education Requirements to Sit for the CPA Exam

 5. Pass the Uniform CPA Exam

-Renewal for Idaho licenses is annually and licenses expire on June 30 of each year.
-To be eligible for renewal, licensee holders will have to accomplish Continuing Professional Education (CPE).
+Georgia CPA licenses must be renewed biennially.
+Licenses will expire on December 31 of each odd-numbered year.
+To be eligible for renewal, licensee holders will have to accomplish the Continuing Professional Education (CPE) requirement.